Alex Li Trisoglio

 Let’s continue to explore Rinpoche’s point that right now we’re not really observing, we just have a vague idea [of form].
 As he said, if we were really to observe a building like Taipei 101, we would see details that we’re not currently paying attention to.
 For example, its greenness, its spaciousness, so many things.
 The raw observational details.
 And this is also a big subject in western psychology.
 I want to show you a short video by Professor Daniel Simons, who is a Professor of Psychology at the University of Illinois20See “Daniel Simons”, wikipedia..
 He studies awareness and attention.
 I’ll just show you the video and let you draw your own conclusions.

 [Please watch the video before reading further.
-It’s only 86 seconds long].
+It’s less than two minutes long].